Copenhagen: Economy

 Life science is a key sector with extensive research and development activities.
 Medicon Valley is a leading bi-national life sciences cluster in Europe, spanning the Øresund Region.
 Copenhagen is rich in companies and institutions with a focus on research and development within the field of biotechnology, and the Medicon Valley initiative aims to strengthen this position and to promote cooperation between companies and academia.
 Many major Danish companies like Novo Nordisk and Lundbeck, both of which are among the 50 largest pharmaceutical and biotech companies in the world, are located in this business cluster.

-Shipping is another import sector with Maersk, the world's largest shipping company, having their world headquarters in Copenhagen.
+Shipping is another important sector with Maersk, the world's largest shipping company, having their world headquarters in Copenhagen.
 The city has an industrial harbour, Copenhagen Port.
 Following decades of stagnation, it has experienced a resurgence since 1990 following a merger with Malmö harbour.
 Both ports are operated by Copenhagen Malmö Port (CMP).
 The central location in the Øresund Region allows the ports to act as a hub for freight that is transported onward to the Baltic countries.
 CMP annually receives about 8,000 ships and handled some 148,000 TEU in 2012.

 Copenhagen has some of the highest gross wages in the world.
 High taxes mean that wages are reduced after mandatory deduction.
 A beneficial researcher scheme with low taxation of foreign specialists has made Denmark an attractive location for foreign labour.
-It is however also among the most expensive cities in Europe.
+It is, however, also among the most expensive cities in Europe.

 Denmark's Flexicurity model features some of the most flexible hiring and firing legislation in Europe, providing attractive conditions for foreign investment and international companies looking to locate in Copenhagen.
 In Dansk Industri's 2013 survey of employment factors in the ninety-six municipalities of Denmark, Copenhagen came in first place for educational qualifications and for the development of private companies in recent years, but fell to 86th place in local companies' assessment of the employment climate.
 The survey revealed considerable dissatisfaction in the level of dialogue companies enjoyed with the municipal authorities.